EOP-OMB/payment-accuracy/website/pages/programs/hhs-administration-for-children-and-families-acf-head-start.md

       on errors discovered through HHS Office of Inspector General audits, HHS program reviews, and Single Audits.
     Mitigation_Strategy: app3_1
+  - Action_Taken: Not Completed
+    Action_Type: Training
+    Completion_Date: The corrective action was not fully completed this reporting period
+    Description_Action_Taken: Errors are primarily attributed to failing to adhere to the statutory requirements of the Head Start program.
+The training corrective actions taken by HHS include working with grant recipients in areas such as procurement, source documentation, cost allocation, allowability of cost and other common fiscal challenges that lead to payment errors.
+HHS also enhanced the Head Start monitoring tool to include transaction reviews.
+    Mitigation_Strategy: atp3_1
   Agency_Needs_Satisfied: HHS has not determined a tolerable rate for the Head Start
     program as this is the first year for calculating and reporting an Improper and Unknown Payment estimate for the program under the new methodology.
 HHS anticipates